Day 1 - Transfer from Hanover, New Hampshire / Warm-up ride in Grafton, Vermont

 purveyor of practical and hard-to-find items, shopping here can be a bit like

 visiting Great Aunt Agatha's home.
 Be sure to save some room in your bike bag

 for your favorites from the store's great penny candy offerings.
+Ride past Brockway Mills to see the gorge and the small hydroelectric plant.

-ride or shuttle back to the inn from here.
 Back in Grafton, there is time for a

 refreshing dip in the nearby swimming hole before we meet with a friendly,